Cat and Health

 With this extraordinary type of litter, PrettyLitter, you finally can.
-If you love your cat, then you really need one!
+Cat and health go hand in hand, and if you love your cat, then you really need one!
 This could very well be the next best invention for cats, as sliced bread was to humans…so read on, and be elated.

 Cats, being the mysterious creatures they are, have this uncanny way of hiding any illness for they don’t moan and groan like us humans tend to do.
 When cats can’t take it anymore, they just helplessly collapse right before our very eyes.
 By that time, they could be so sick that nursing them back to health might be a long and painfully emotional experience, which could also be a very expensive one.